-Police kill Los Angeles man they say took a hostage after a violent crime spree
+Los Angeles police fatally shoot an armed man they said had taken a hostage after a violent crime spree

-(CNN)A man suspected in a string of crimes, including taking someone hostage and firing a gun at several people, was fatally shot by police on Friday, the Los Angeles Police Department said in a series of posts on Twitter.
+(CNN)A man suspected of a string of crimes, including taking someone hostage and firing a gun at three family members, was fatally shot by police Friday, the Los Angeles Police Department said.

-The events began in downtown Los Angeles around 4 p.m., when officers responded to "calls of a man armed with a gun committing several crimes in the area of 8th and Broadway," the LAPD said.
+Shortly after 4 p.m. local time Friday, police started receiving calls of "a man armed with a gun committing several crimes in the area of 8th and Broadway," the LAPD said in a series of posts on Twitter.

 The suspect, who was not named, had held a gun to another man's face and pulled the trigger, but it did not fire, police said.

-The suspect then moved down the street and entered a business with three family members, including a 14-year-old, inside.
+The suspect then moved down the street and entered a business where he encountered three family members, including a 14-year-old.

 "The suspect pointed the gun at the group and fired at them.
 One of those rounds grazed the side of the 14-year-old's head," police said.

-The teen was taken to a local hospital and is expected to survive.
+The teen was taken to a local hospital and is expected to survive, police said.

 The gunman continued a few blocks down the street, where he tried to carjack a woman standing outside of her vehicle.
 When that didn't work, police said, he got into an altercation with a man riding a bicycle, who saw the suspect reaching inside his waistband.